embedworkflow/embed-workflow-demos/beginner/todo-slack-notifications/README.md

     variable: "created_at"
     data_path: "created_at"
     display_label: "Created At"
+  - type: "String"
+    required: true
+    variable: "email_to"
+    data_path: "email_to"
+    display_label: "Email To"
+  - type: "String"
+    required: true
+    variable: "assigned_to"
+    data_path: "assigned_to"
+    display_label: "Assigned To"
-title: "Task Created"
+title: "Todo Task Created"
-description: "A task was created"
+description: "Triggered when a new todo list item is created"
 ```

 #### Task Completed Trigger